knetikmedia/knetikcloud-go-client/docs/GamificationAchievementsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **SetAchievementProgress**
-> UserAchievementGroupResource SetAchievementProgress(userId, achievementName, optional)
-Set an achievement progress record for a user
+> UserAchievementGroupResource SetAchievementProgress(ctx, ctx, userId, achievementName, optional) Set an achievement progress record for a user

 If no progress record yet exists for the user, it will be created.
 Otherwise it will be updated and progress set to the provided value.
 If progress meets or exceeds the achievement's max_value it will be marked as earned and a BRE event will be triggered for the <code>BreAchievementEarnedTrigger</code>.